Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The one-dimensional case

 is a Hopf isomorphism.
 Combining all of these simple observations immediately yields the following generalisation of \cite[\S 9.1]{Foi2002}, in which ordinary ladders are replaced by the elements \(p^{\top n}\): \begin{proposition}[Branched Kailath-Segall polynomials] For \(p \in \cP\), \(p^{\top n}\) satisfies the expression for \(x_n\) \eqref{eq:KSpolynomials} where \(P_n\) is given by \eqref{eq:Pn} with \(p^{\top k}\) replacing \(x_k\).
 Evaluating a branched rough path \(\bX\) on this identity expresses \(\langle p^{\top n}, \bX_{s,t} \rangle\) as a polynomial in the path increments \(\langle P_k, \bX_{s,t} \rangle\). \end{proposition}

 Continuing to use \(P_n\) as in the above proposition, we are able to obtain a classical representation formula for iterated integrals of semimartingales as a special case.
 We note that this formula continues to hold for discontinuous semimartingales, i.e.\ processes not explicitly considered in the rest of this article; nonetheless, these same algebraic identities continue to hold.
 See for example \cite{avram1986symmetric,Segall1976OrthogonalFO,solut08}.
-Discontinuous semimartingales, such as general Lévy processes, are important examples in this regard, as they allow us to attain the identities in the fullest generality. \begin{corollary}[Classical Kailath-Segall polynomials for quasi-geometric rough paths] Let \(\bX\) be a one-dimensional quasi-geometric rough path.
+Discontinuous semimartingales, such as general Lévy processes, are important examples in this regard, as they allow us to attain the identities in the fullest generality.

+The following result is a generalization of \cite[Theorem 4.2]{J2011}, which corresponds to the case \(m=1\). \begin{corollary}[Classical Kailath-Segall polynomials for quasi-geometric rough paths] Let \(\bX\) be a one-dimensional quasi-geometric rough path.
 Then

 \begin{proof} By \Cref{Thm_quasi_geo}, defining

 we have that \(\langle P_k, \bX \rangle = \langle \widetilde P_k, \bX \rangle\) since \(P_k = \pi(P_k)\) and by \Cref{Thm_quasi_geo}.
 We conclude by replacing \(P_k\) with \(\widetilde P_k\) in \eqref{eq:KSpolynomials}. \end{proof} \end{corollary}